Greybunny/hello-world/README.md

 # hello-world

-This is the first time I using github!
+This is the first time I use github!